 equations from existing TeX documents.

-If you created your equation in another
+If you created a MathType equation for use in another

 application or found one on a website, why

 take the time to create it by hand again?